armelf/Financial-Algorithms/README.md

 - Else, signal = 0

 #### OBV Bollinger Bands RSI Strategy
-We once more compute RSI and Bollinger High and Low Bands, and then %B. After that we compute OBV(On-Balance Volume).
+We once more compute RSI and Bollinger High and Low Bands, and then %B. After that, we compute OBV(On-Balance Volume).
 You can find documentation about this indicator here: https://www.investopedia.com/terms/o/onbalancevolume.asp.

 Finally we calculate the 4-days SMA of RSI, that we call *MRSI*.
 We define a static stop-loss named sl.